MariiaSkybaIntel/Space-flight-mini-game/README.md

 //The attached files must be uploaded and stored in "Data" folder for the game to work correctly.

-//Minim lirary has to be installed in Processing for all audio files to play properly.
+//Minim lirary has to be installed in Processing to play audio files.

 // CREDITS AND USED RESOURCES: